Multi-Shot-Approximation-of-MDPs/Self-Guided-ALPs-Discounted-Cost/README.md

  ```
  6. Congratulations, the code is properly set up.
 You can now run different instances of GJR and PIC.
 The code can also be used for solving new applications using self-guided approximate linear programs.

----
-#### **References:**
-[1] Adelman, Daniel, and Diego Klabjan, *Computing near-optimal policies in generalized joint replenishment (2012)*.
-INFORMS Journal on Computing 24(1), pp 148-164.

-[2] Pakiman, Parshan and Nadarajah, Selvaprabu and Soheili, Negar and Lin, Qihang, *Self-guided Approximate Linear Programs (2020)*.
-Available at SSRN: https://ssrn.com/abstract=3512665.

-[3] Rahimi, Ali, and Benjamin Recht, *Uniform approximation of functions with random bases (2008)*.
-In 46th Annual Allerton Conference on Communication, Control, and Computing, pp 555-561.

-[4] Lin, Qihang and Nadarajah, Selvaprabu and Soheili, Negar, *Revisiting approximate linear programming: Constraint-violation learning with applications to inventory control and energy storage (2019)*.
-Management Science, Forthcoming.